YuyingLi-X/HDL-L/README.md

 ### Step 2: The format of summary statistics
-To analyze your data using HDLL, it is crucial to format your summary statistics correctly.
+To analyze your data using HDL-L, it is crucial to format your summary statistics correctly.
 Below are the required columns that your input data file must include:

 - `SNP`: SNP ID
 - `A1`: Effect allele